AtsushiTanimoto/XClumpy/README.md

   This component represents the scattered component.
 The const3 term is the scattering fraction.
 We link the photon index, the cutoff energy, and the normalization to those of the intrinsic continuum.

 4. `atable{xclumpy_v01_RC.fits}`
   This component represents the reflection continuum from the clumpy torus based on the XClumpy model.
 This XClumpy model has six parameters: (1) hydrogen column density along the equatorial plane, (2) torus angular width, (3) inclination angle, (4) photon index, (5) cutoff energy, and (6) normalization (See Parameters).
 We link the photon index, the cutoff energy, and the normalization to those of the intrinsic continuum.
-We determine the line-of-sight hydrogen column density the following:
+We determine the line-of-sight hydrogen column density the following equation:

 <p align="center">
   <img src="https://render.githubusercontent.com/render/math?math=%5Cdisplaystyle+%5Cbegin%7Bequation%7D%0AN_%7B%5Cmathrm%7BH%7D%7D%5E%7B%5Cmathrm%7BLOS%7D%7D+%3D+N_%7B%5Cmathrm%7BH%7D%7D%5E%7B%5Cmathrm%7BEqu%7D%7D+%5Cexp%5Cleft%28%7B-%5Cfrac%7B%28i-%5Cpi%2F2%29%5E2%7D%7B%5Csigma%5E2%7D%7D%5Cright%29%0A%5Cend%7Bequation%7D%0A" alt="\begin{equation} N_{\mathrm{H}}^{\mathrm{LOS}} = N_{\mathrm{H}}^{\mathrm{Equ}} \exp\left({-\frac{(i-\pi/2)^2}{\sigma^2}}\right)\end{equation}">